SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.md

 # Setting up HTTPS on a DMA

-To securely host your DataMiner Agent, we recommended that you make sure HTTPS connections are required.
+To securely host your DataMiner Agent, we recommend that you make sure HTTPS connections are required.
 To do so, you first have to install an SSL/TLS certificate and set up an HTTPS binding.
-It is recommended to use certificates issued by a trusted Certificate Authority (CA).
+Using certificates issued by a trusted Certificate Authority (CA) is recommended.
 Optionally, specify the auto-detection settings for DataMiner to avoid connection issues when traffic between the DataMiner nodes is filtered (e.g. by a firewall).

 ## Configuring the HTTPS binding in IIS